Leadership Styles

 Pacesetting

-To build the pacesetting style, HR can provide courses in assertiveness and encourage leaders to use high-performance management techniques.
+To build the pacesetting style, HR should provide courses in assertiveness and encourage leaders to use high-performance management techniques.
 Organizational development practices are also of use here.

 Commanding